JaneliaSciComp/neuronbridge-precompute-scripts/README.md

     + set version folder name based on data version
     + at this point you can begin uploading MIPs and results
 - create/edit `working/DATA_VERSION` with the new verison
-- create/edit `working/DATA_NOTES.md` with details of what's included and what's changed
+- in the https://github.com/JaneliaSciComp/colormipsearch repository, edit `DATA_NOTES.md` with details of what's included and what's changed
+    + copy that file to `working/DATA_NOTES.md`
 - `working/publishedNames.txt`: create this file with the following code fragment:
 ``` cd working
     find mips \